keunlee/amq-streams-broker-authorization-sample/docs/KEYCLOAK-AUTH-RESOURCES.md

 # Keycloak Authorization Resources

-The following use cases will demonstrate how to create various broker authorization resources, policies, and permissions and test them via kafka consumer/producer tools.
+The following demonstrate how to create various broker authorization resources, policies, and permissions.

-For each of the use cases below we will walk through in how to define them.
+For resources below we will walk through in how to define them.

 We will add authorization rules on the `Admin` LDAP group we synchronized earlier.
 Observing the users in the group we see the group has two users, `kermit` and `fozzie`.